-“We like to see six months of expenses saved for an emergency fund,” recommends LearnVest financial planner Brian Frederick, CFP®.
+Saving up for six months' worth of expenses is a good rule of thumb, says Brian Frederick, CFP®.
 So if your cash reserve is looking a bit thin, think about opening up or adding to a high-interest savings account with a portion of this year’s tax refund.

 2. Squash Your Debt

 Once you’re on your way to building a healthy emergency fund, it’s time to start tackling your debt.
 First, make sure you’re covering the minimums on each of your lines of credit.
 Then, take whatever extra money you have for debt repayment and put it toward the debt with the highest interest rate.
 Starting with the highest interest rate is known as the debt avalanche method, and it can help you save time and money when you’re trying to chip away at your balances.